CabStone Main Logo

 Moisture-Rated MDFSmooth, paint-ready, affordablePainted modern styles

-Tip: Avoid particleboard or unsealed MDF — they absorb water easily and swell beyond repair.
+Tip: Any experienced cabinet maker will tell you to avoid particleboard or unsealed MDF.
+They absorb water easily and swell beyond repair.

 Finishes and Coatings That Prevent Water Damage